timm/shape/README.md

 This repo shares two sets of tricks.

-- _SHape_: language independent methods to support command-line development using bash, Github, vim, tmux. these tricks are called _SHape_.
+- _SHape_: language independent methods to support command-line development using bash, Github, vim, and tmux. these tricks are called _SHape_.
 - Language dependent tricks.
 For example:
-  -  This  repo includes supports code for _Gold_ (the Gawk object layer).
+  -  _Gold_ (the Gawk object layer) is my preferred way of coding in Gawk.

 ## How